nearapogee/simplec/README.md

   your own.)

 - simplec-admin: Opinionated, prebuilt way of managing pages.
 Take it or leave it.

-- simplec-admin-gen: Generate controllers and views (basically a scaffold) to be modified as you see fit.
+Or don't mount it and generate scaffold controllers and views for basic functions.

 - simplec-events